-Linksfield CPA Limited has been appointed as the auditor of the Company for the financial year ended 31 December 2023, who retires and, being eligible, offer themselves for re-appointment.
+Linksfield CPA Limited has been appointed as the auditor of the Company for the financial year ended 31 December 2024, who retires and, being eligible, offer themselves for re-appointment.
 A resolution will be proposed at the forthcoming AGM of the re-appointment of Linksfield CPA Limited as the auditor of the Company.
+There is no change in auditor of the Company in any of the preceding 3 years.